 My encounter with Raffaele Boccella and his wife Angela and their wines has been via the Radici del sud event.
 I first tasted their wines some years ago, when I went to the Salone Day, i.e. the day when the tasting is open to the public.

 They are an extremely friendly couple who passionately talk about their viticulture on altitude in Irpinia.
 This is an area in the inland of Campania with a microclimate all of its own.

 Boccella winery is located in the Castelfranci locality, which is very close to Paternopoli.
 The area is surrounded by a lot of forest land which gives a certain herby or woodsy touch to the Aglianico wines.

-I have never visited their winery, not yet, but Raffaele and his wife told me that their vineyards are at about 600 m.a.s.l. and how their family since many years is dedicated to the cultivation of Aglianico grapes.
+I have never visited their winery, not yet, but Raffaele and his wife told me that their vineyards are at about 600 m.a.s.l. and that their family has been dedicated to the cultivation of Aglianico grapes for many years.

 I was really fascinated by their Rasott Irpinia Campi Taurasi DOC where I have tasted the 2015 and some other vintage.
 The 2015 vintage was a warm year so the Aglianico grapes ripened earlier giving rise to wines with rich notes of red fruit.
 (See more in my article Ciak Irpinia – A Territory of the Big Wine Rock Stars.)

 Raffaele Boccella also produces the Casematte Fiano IGT and, their DOCG wine that is simply called Taurasi.
 These are wines from Campania that give a voice to the particular terroir of Irpinia.
 They should be on your list of wines to try.

 Mila Vuolo – A Woman in Wine on the Outskirts of Salerno